Updated: Jun 15, 2022

-Clean beauty demands use of nontoxic and safe ingredients, reducing environmental impact of formulation, and being transparent with ingredient labeling and product claims.
+Clean beauty demands use of safe and nontoxic ingredients, reducing environmental impact of formulation, and being transparent with ingredient labeling and product claims.
 But nontoxic and safe does not always equal all—natural and organic.
 And this is where our story begins.
+So are natural beauty products better for you?

 Lead in lipstick, forever chemicals in dental floss, formaldehyde in Brazilian blowout, phthalates in nail polish and hair sprays, benzene in sunscreen...
 These are just some examples of toxic chemicals whose presence in our personal care products has been exposed in the past few years.